Self-Supervised Uncalibrated Multi-View Video Anonymization in the Operating Room: Experiments

 \subsubsection{Iterative whole-body detector fine-tuning}

 We conduct an ablation study on the iterative training strategy on our dataset.
 As shown in Table~\ref{tab:ablation_iter}, after the first iteration, the detector performs much better with higher precision and recall.
 After the second iteration, the detector achieves the best performance.
-After the third iteration, although the detector obtains the highest AP on face and eye detection, the more important recall rate does not get boosted anymore.
+After the third iteration, there is a slight performance degradation, which is mainly caused by the accumulation of noise in the pseudo labels.
 Therefore, in our dataset of real surgeries, we find that fine-tuning the detector with two iterative rounds is enough for optimal performance.